3 Ways to Improve Psychological Safety

 Druckenmiller cited three ways employers can get serious about improving the psychological safety of their workforces:

 Managers, as well as HR leaders, should understand the strengths and weaknesses of their employees—as well as their own.
-As an example, Druckenmiller cited a client she once worked with: a self-described “bulldog,” who was gunning for the status of being her company’s first female vice president.
-While she was speeding toward that goal, on an interpersonal level, “she was leaving everyone in the dust and had no idea of how she was being perceived,” said Druckenmiller, who, as part of her coaching services, conducted extensive interviews of the people her client managed.
+As an example, Druckenmiller cited a client she once worked with: a self-described “bulldog,” who was on a mission to become her company’s first female vice president.
+While she was speeding toward that goal, on an interpersonal level, “she was leaving everyone in the dust and had no idea of how she was being perceived,” said Druckenmiller.

-Consistent themes emerged from those conversations: The client only looked out for herself, she wasn’t a good listener and she didn’t seem to value employee input, for instance.
-While the client initially rebuffed those claims, Drunkemiller said she eventually softened to those perceptions and they worked together to identify potential blind spots she may continue to struggle with; the woman now keeps a list of reminders handy to help guide her interactions, Druckenmiller said.
+The client worked with a coach, who met with some of the employees the woman’s worked with and managed to talk about her leadership.
+Consistent themes emerged from those conversations: Her team members felt she only looked out for herself, wasn’t a good listener and didn’t seem to value employee input, for instance.
+Through that 360 process, the client realized she had focused more on growing her department than on growing her people.
+She and the coach worked together to identify potential blind spots she may continue to struggle with, and the woman now keeps a list of reminders handy to help guide her interactions, Druckenmiller said.

 Psychologically safe environments value curiosity over judgement, Druckenmiller said.

 For instance, if a manager notices one employee responds to high-pressure environments with hostility, he or she should consider the context—such as that this person may have been raised in an environment with strict demands.

 “Nobody came out of childhood unscathed, so maybe we can all have more compassion,” she said.
 “Difficult people are people who don’t feel safe, and sometimes all they need is just for someone to acknowledge that they’re doing something right.”